slowernews/wisdom-tldr/README.md

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*

-Be cautious.
+> *'Be cautious.
 Entrepreneurs normally take a big risk and offset it with cautious moves (e.g. day job).
-Entrepreneurs are more risk averse than general population.
+Entrepreneurs are more risk averse than general population.'*

 > *'Scratch your own itch.'*